Machine Learning Notebook

 Metric What it measures Units

-MAE Average absolute error Same as target
+MAE Average absolute error Same as the target

 Residual Plot